rgbkrk/repeats/README.md

 # repeats

-> répétez s’il vous plaît
+> répétez s’il vous plaît (repeat please)

 or

-> je ne comprends pas bien
+> je ne comprends pas bien (I don't understand well/everything)

 Since I keep repeating myself when responding to particular kinds of issues, I figured it was time to curate them.
 These issues are likely a consistent user experience problem, which we need to fix with: